Where Mathematics Comes From: Critical response

-Lakoff made his reputation by linking linguistics to cognitive science and the analysis of metaphor.
-Núñez, educated in Switzerland, is a product of Jean Piaget's school of cognitive psychology as a basis for logic and mathematics.
-Núñez has thought much about the foundations of real analysis, the real and complex numbers, and the Basic Metaphor of Infinity.
-These topics, however, worthy though they be, form part of the superstructure of mathematics.
-Indeed, the authors do pay a fair bit of attention early on to logic, Boolean algebra and the Zermelo–Fraenkel axioms, even lingering a bit over group theory.
-But neither author is well-trained in logic, the philosophy of set theory, the axiomatic method, metamathematics, and model theory.
-Nor does WMCF say enough about the derivation of number systems (the Peano axioms go unmentioned), abstract algebra, equivalence and order relations, mereology, topology, and geometry.

 Lakoff and Núñez tend to dismiss the negative opinions mathematicians have expressed about WMCF, because their critics do not appreciate the insights of cognitive science.
 Lakoff and Núñez maintain that their argument can only be understood using the discoveries of recent decades about the way human brains process language and meaning.
 They argue that any arguments or criticisms that are not grounded in this understanding cannot address the content of the book.

 It has been pointed out that it is not at all clear that WMCF establishes that the claim "intelligent alien life would have mathematical ability" is a myth.
 To do this, it would be required to show that intelligence and mathematical ability are separable, and this has not been done.
 On Earth, intelligence and mathematical ability seem to go hand in hand in all life-forms, as pointed out by Keith Devlin among others.
 The authors of WMCF have not explained how this situation would (or even could) be different anywhere else.

-Lakoff and Núñez also appear not to appreciate the extent to which intuitionists and constructivists have anticipated their attack on the Romance of (Platonic) Mathematics.
+Lakoff and Núñez also appear not to appreciate the extent to which intuitionists and constructivists have presaged their attack on the Romance of (Platonic) Mathematics.
 Brouwer, the founder of the intuitionist/constructivist point of view, in his dissertation On the Foundation of Mathematics, argued that mathematics was a mental construction, a free creation of the mind and totally independent of logic and language.
-He goes on to upbraid the formalists for building verbal structures that are studied without intuitive interpretation.
+He goes on to criticize the formalists for building verbal structures that are studied without intuitive interpretation.
 Symbolic language should not be confused with mathematics; it reflects, but does not contain, mathematical reality.